davestearns/identity-service/README.md

 }
 ```

 Note that you *can* implement a trait on `String` *if* the trait is defined in the same crate as the implementation.
 The reason we couldn't implement `SerializableSecret` directly on `String`is because both the trait definition and the target type are defined in crates other than our own.
+This makes sense: if Rust allowed you to do that, you could have a trait defined in crate A, a type defined in crate B, and *different* implementations of the trait on the type defined in crates C and D. If all four crates were used in the same project, the compiler couldn't resolve which implementation to use, and that combination of crates would become unusable.

 If you want to derive `Clone` or `Debug` on a struct that contains a `Secret<Password>` then you should also implement `CloneableSecret` and/or `DebugSecret`.
 The former is just a marker trait, and the latter can be delegated to `String::debug_secret()`, which is defined in the `secrecy` crate (where the `DebugSecret` trait is also defined).